rekidderjr/apple-music-duplicate-finder/README.md

 - Find tracks with identical metadata stored in different locations
 - Detect multiple library entries pointing to the same file
 - Generate reports of duplicate tracks for easy management
+- Code quality and security checks with Pylint and Bandit

 ## Usage